Jianxuan-Lei/stata-dummyout/README.md

 * dummyout accepts multiple variables and does not require a loop
 * dummyout uses actual values to label generated dummies, instead of using the sequence in which dummies are generated

-You are ready to go with once you download and put the ado file in your Stata's personal ado-file path.
+The ado file for "dummyout" can be downloaded [here](https://github.com/Jianxuan-Lei/stata-dummyout).
+You are ready to go once you put it in your Stata's personal ado-file path.

-	. 	dummyout x y z
+	dummyout x y z

 An Example